goswinr/Fesh.Rhino/README.md

 ### Food for Rhino

-Install via Food for Rhino https://www.food4rhino.com/en/app/fesh .<br>
+Install via Food for Rhino: https://www.food4rhino.com/en/app/fesh<br>
 Or from inside Rhino via the `PackageManager` command, then search for `Fesh`.<br>
 No admin rights should be needed for this installation.